Find out about child support overpayments and how to manage them.

 How an overpayment happens

-An overpayment occurs when a receiving parent gets paid money:
+An overpayment happens when a receiving parent either gets paid money:

 - they were never entitled to

 - are no longer entitled to.

 This usually happens when we get new information that changes a child support assessment for a past period.

 You can’t object to an overpayment.
 However, you may be able to lodge an objection to the decision which caused the overpayment.
 If you can't repay the amount in full, you can make a payment arrangement by calling the Child Support enquiry line.